navcoin/navcoin-org/content/contribute/index.md

 {{< center_text_section
     bgColor="#FFF"
     gradient=""
-    containerPadding="0 0 20px 0"
+    containerPadding="0"
     title="Code Review"
     txtColor="#7a7a7a">}}
-    <p>NavCoin and its associated projects are security software that help protect assets worth millions of dollars, so every code change needs to be reviewed by experienced developers.</p>

-    <p>It can take a long time for other developers to review your pull requests.
+    <p>NavCoin and its associated projects are security software that help protect assets worth millions of dollars, so every code change needs to be reviewed by experienced developers.
+It can take a long time for other developers to review your pull requests.
 Remember that all reviewers are taking time away from their own projects to review your pull requests, so be patient and respectful of their time.</p>

     <p>Please also consider helping to review other people’s pull requests.
 You don’t need to be an expert in NavCoin, the NavCoin Core codebase, or C++ (although all these things help).
 There are almost always open pull requests that any programmer can review.</p>